top of page

 Acute phase:

 Reducing stress response and providing maximal perfusion and oxygen delivery to burned tissues is the main goal.
 In addition, caution should be exercised in ensuring vital signs and stabilization.
 The acute phase is the phase in which the resuscitation of the patient is the forerunner.
 Post traumatic stress and massive and nociceptive stimulation of the affected tissue constitute the source of pain.
 Patient controlled analgesia (PCA) is the most effective method for patients with different pain responses.
-Infusion of opioids with intravenous continuous or patient controlled analgesia is effective.
 However, bolus doses are absolutely necessary at the beginning of treatment.
 Pain intensity is a finding that increases the stress response of trauma.

 Subacute period: